pseudotensor/open-strawberry/README.md

 3. Fine-tuned models for verification are not required, whichever step.
 4. RLHF is not strictly required, just DPO.
 5. OpenAI is using Deep RL for training the reasoning traces, but I don't think this is required.  self-play is powerful, but may be mimicked by DPO.
+6. Deep RL is just way to generate data in efficient manner, but is not required and just hold-over from OpenAI's prior work on it.

 ## Justifications